Skip to Content

 At the end of the day, we must move beyond the politics of 100% that leads too many to support or oppose everything one party proposes or opposes.
 For my part, my obligations flow to all those I represent in Hawai‘i of whatever or no party, and to our country and not to any one person, party or group.
 There is a place for partisan debate and disagreement on policy grounds and I vote those on their merits.
 However, we must not allow every issue to descend into a strictly partisan struggle, and my first effort is to consider if there is a way to reach agreement among the various viewpoints.

-The majority of bills that have passed the House since I returned to Congress are bipartisan and deal with a wide range of difficult issues like COVID-19 emergency assistance, gun control, trade agreements, drug costs and labor laws.
+The majority of bills that have passed the House since I returned to Congress are bipartisan and deal with a wide range of difficult issues like gun control, trade agreements, drug costs and labor laws.
 Most of the bills I have cosponsored have bipartisan support, and many of my caucuses, such as the Congressional Pacific Islands Caucus that I co-founded, have Republican co-chairs and members.